Games & Quizzes

 /THro͞o/

 continuing or valid to final destination.
-From the beginning of something until the end.
-Allowing you to pass between, or to.
+From the beginning of something until the end. moving in one side and out of other side of.

 /ˈfəNG(k)SH(ə)n/

 activity natural to or purpose of person or thing.
-Social events or parties, such as weddings. operate in particular way.
+Social events or parties, such as weddings.
+To be operating, working or achieving its purpose.

 /ˈpäsəb(ə)l/